expo/expo/docs/pages/bare/error-recovery.md

 Even though it appears the exception was thrown from expo-updates, this stacktrace generally indicates **an error that originated in JavaScript**.

 Unfortunately, Apple's crash reporting does not include the exception message, which details the underlying error and its location in JavaScript.
-To see the message and help you narrow down the issue, you may need to reproduce the crash locally with the Xcode debugger or Console app attached.
+To see the message and help you narrow down the issue, you may need to reproduce the crash locally with the Xcode debugger or macOS Console app attached.

 </Tab>